 - Travel costs

-The biggest concern of the court is the best interest of the child.
+The biggest concern of the Texas court is the best interest of the child.
 At The Law Office of Patrick O’Fiel, P.C., our Kerrville child support lawyer can guide you to a successful verdict in your case.
 A fair child support order is important for both parents.
-Our firm helps to ensure that you are not taken advantage of by a parent.
+Our Kerrville child support attorney helps to ensure that you are not taken advantage of by a parent.

 How Does Child Support Work in Texas?

 Whether you have been granted custody of your children or not, it is important that you understand how child support is determined, and what factors the court will consider when granting child support, In Texas, as in many states, either party may be ordered to pay child support.
 In some rare instances, both parties may be ordered to pay support.

-To determine whether child support should be paid and the amount of child support, the courts will examine a wide range of issues, including:
+To determine whether child support should be paid and the amount of child support, the courts will examine a wide range of issues.

 - the age and needs of the children